security-notes/infobyte-faraday-wiki/evilgrade-configuration.md

 #Configuration
 This plugin can be set from evilgrade's console.
-By Api RPC connection is disable, change the faraday variable  boolean in order to use it.
+By default the Api RPC connection is disable, change the faraday variable boolean in order to use it.
+Verify RPCfaraday if the server information is ok.

 ```
             _ _                     _